 The Lighthouse provides long term supported housing out of the facility for 68 people.
 Our residents are housed in 60 single rooms and 4 double suites which means that everyone has their own bedroom and washroom.
 All rooms are furnished with a bed, dresser and television but most residents go a long way in decorating their room themselves.

 In response to a severe housing shortage in 2008, The Lighthouse opened a 17 bed emergency shelter for women and in 2009 opened up a 20 bed mat program for men.
 Both initiatives went a long way in ensuring that no one would be on the streets in Saskatoon.

-In 2011, the Province of Saskatchewan through the Saskatchewan Housing Corporation announced it would build an addition 58 affordable housing suites with a contribution of $12.92 million.
+In 2011, the Province of Saskatchewan through the Saskatchewan Housing Corporation announced it would build an additional 58 affordable housing suites with a contribution of $12.92 million.
 The City of Saskatoon contributed $925,000.
 The Lighthouse’s contribution was a total of $3.2 million in both land and mortgage.
 These apartments fall under our Housing Plus philosophy which means that there will be additional supports to those that require them to live independently.
-They will be completed and ready for residency in the fall of 2012.
+September 1st, 2012 was move in day and the grand opening took place later that month.